Freddie Highmore made his first on-screen appearance as a child actor back in 1999 when he was only 7 years old.

 In 2004 Freddie starred in the music video for the Prodigy song ‘Girls’.
 As cool as that is I seriously doubt Norma would approve…

-As of early 2017, Freddie has won 12 awards for his acting: 6 for Finding Neverland, 2 for Charlie and the Chocolate Factory and 2 for August Rush.
+As of early 2017, Freddie has won 12 awards for his acting: 6 for Finding Neverland, 2 for Charlie and the Chocolate Factory, and 2 for August Rush.
 Throw in a People’s Choice Awards Favorite Cable TV Actor award and a Satellite Awards Outstanding New Talent award and that tops his pretty impressive list of 12 awards.
 He’s received 7 nominations for Bates Motel so far, but sadly no win yet.
-Although we all think you’re passed due an award for it Freddie!

 He’s done voiceovers for several video games, including video game adaptions of the films he’s been in like Charlie and the Chocolate Factory and The Spiderwick Chronicles.
 He also voiced Astro Boy in the PSP game of the same name, voice-starring alongside Veronica Mars actress Kristen Bell.